-* The Anthropocene Transition Network Inc acknowledges Australia's Aboriginal and Torres Strait Islander peoples as the original and continuing owners of the land on which we live and gives respect to their Elders past, present and future.
-We acknowledge that no treaties were ever agreed between the original owners of this continent and the English colonists and their successors to this day and that 'sovereignty' was never ceded.
+* The Anthropocene Transition Network Inc acknowledges Australia's Aboriginal and Torres Strait Islander peoples as the original and continuing custodians of the land on which we live and gives respect to their Elders past, present and future.
+We acknowledge that no treaties were ever agreed between the original inhabitants of this continent and the English colonists and their successors to this day and that 'sovereignty' was never ceded.
 The Australian continent is Aboriginal land and will always remain so.

 We urge you to read the Uluru Statement https://www.1voiceuluru.org/ and to support in whatever way you can the voice and empowerment of indigenous people.